Making One Income Stretch: A Single-Parent Money Guide

 The guilt tax is the money you spend because one income makes you feel like your child is missing out.
 The toy after a hard goodbye.
 The bigger birthday than you can afford.
 The yes you give because separation already gave them enough no.

-I get it.
 A small treat can be lovely.
 The problem is when guilt starts making the budget decisions and then leaves you alone with the overdraft later.

-Read nextIf money guilt is tangled up with two homes Helping Your Child Feel at Home in Both Homes
+Read nextIf money guilt is tangled up with two homes, Helping Your Child Feel at Home in Both Homes

 Build the tiniest emergency buffer

-When the sums genuinely do not work
+When the sums genuinely don’t work

 And if the money stress is part of the wider separation storm, keep the adult money panic away from the kids where you can.
 They need honesty in child-sized pieces, not the full weight of your bank app at midnight.